Are Sexual Harassment Cases Only Civil, Or Criminal As Well?

 The civil lawyer is going to want the criminal case to go forward because if there is a conviction, then that conviction makes the civil case much easier, if it’s a felony.
 If it’s a felony, all the elements of a criminal case are admitted, basically proving a civil case, which leads to an early settlement.
 However, if it’s a misdemeanor, you can’t use the conviction in any capacity for proving the allegations in a civil case.

-For more information on Criminal & Civil Nature Of Sexual Harassment, a free initial consultation is your next best step.
+For more information on Criminal & Civil Nature Of Sexual Harassment, a free case evaluation is your next best step.
 Get the information and legal answers you’re seeking by calling (909) 833-8999 today.

 Call Now For A Free Case Evaluation